sergi4ua/equine/README.md

 [Discord Server](https://discord.gg/ymqHuWE)

-EQUINE (or Easy & Quick Installation Environment) is a mod manager for the first Diablo game.
+EQUINE (or Easy & Quick Install Environment) is a mod manager for the first Diablo game.
 EQUINE can download, update and uninstall mods created for the game.

 You can select a ddraw.dll wrapper that works best for your system for each individual mod.

 EQUINE uses JSON as the mod database and it updates the file on every launch, keeping you fresh at any new mod that was submitted to EQUINE.